KBR (NYSE:KBR) Updates FY21 Earnings Guidance

 KBR (NYSE:KBR) updated its FY21 earnings guidance on Thursday.
 The company provided earnings per share guidance of $2.30-2.40 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $2.19.
 The company issued revenue guidance of $7.2-7.5 billion, compared to the consensus revenue estimate of $6.08 billion.KBR also updated its FY 2021 guidance to $2.300-$2.400 EPS.

-Several analysts have weighed in on the company.
-TheStreet downgraded KBR from a b rating to a c rating in a research report on Friday, July 30th.
-Credit Suisse Group boosted their price objective on KBR from $47.00 to $51.00 and gave the company an outperform rating in a research report on Friday.
-Finally, Zacks Investment Research raised KBR from a hold rating to a buy rating and set a $41.00 target price on the stock in a research note on Monday, August 2nd.
-One analyst has rated the stock with a hold rating and five have assigned a buy rating to the company.
-According to MarketBeat, the company presently has a consensus rating of Buy and a consensus price target of $41.90.
+A number of equities research analysts recently commented on KBR shares.
+TheStreet lowered KBR from a b rating to a c rating in a research report on Friday, July 30th.
+Credit Suisse Group raised their price target on KBR from $47.00 to $51.00 and gave the company an outperform rating in a report on Friday.
+Finally, Zacks Investment Research raised KBR from a hold rating to a buy rating and set a $41.00 price target on the stock in a research note on Monday, August 2nd.
+One research analyst has rated the stock with a hold rating and five have given a buy rating to the company’s stock.
+According to data from MarketBeat.com, KBR currently has a consensus rating of Buy and an average price target of $41.90.

-The company also recently declared a quarterly dividend, which was paid on Friday, October 15th.
+The company also recently disclosed a quarterly dividend, which was paid on Friday, October 15th.
 Investors of record on Wednesday, September 15th were paid a $0.11 dividend.
-The ex-dividend date of this dividend was Tuesday, September 14th.
+The ex-dividend date was Tuesday, September 14th.
 This represents a $0.44 annualized dividend and a yield of 1.04%.
-KBR’s payout ratio is 25.43%.
+KBR’s dividend payout ratio (DPR) is currently 25.43%.

-In related news, insider Andrew Barrie sold 9,337 shares of the company’s stock in a transaction on Tuesday, August 17th.
+In related news, insider Andrew Barrie sold 9,337 shares of the stock in a transaction that occurred on Tuesday, August 17th.
 The stock was sold at an average price of $39.30, for a total value of $366,944.10.
-Following the sale, the insider now directly owns 15,409 shares of the company’s stock, valued at $605,573.70.
-The sale was disclosed in a legal filing with the SEC, which is available through the SEC website.
+Following the transaction, the insider now owns 15,409 shares of the company’s stock, valued at $605,573.70.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
 0.91% of the stock is owned by corporate insiders.

 KBR, Inc engages in the provision of differentiated professional services and technologies across the asset and program life-cycle within the government services and hydrocarbons industries.
 It operates through the following segments: Government Solutions, Technology Solutions, Energy Solutions, Non-strategic Business, and Other.